 Is a Sump Pump Really Required?

 Depending on where you live, you ultimately may or may not need a sump pump.
 Some areas have climates with more humidity and moisture than others.
-Depending on your area’s unique climate, it might or might not be necessary, and getting an expert opinion can help you make a more educated choice.
+Depending on your area’s unique climate, it might or might not be necessary.
+But getting an expert opinion can help you make a more educated choice.
 Here are some conditions that might make a sump pump necessary…

-- If you’re living somewhere like the Atlantic Coast or in the Northeast of the United States, chances are you experience a lot of heavy rains or snow.
-This kind of weather is what can make a basement or crawlspace prone to flooding, so a sump pump would be useful.
+- If you’re living somewhere like the Atlantic Coast or in the Northeast of the United States, chances are you experience a lot of heavy rain storms or snow.
+This kind of weather is what can make a basement or crawl space prone to flooding.

 - Is your home built on a plot that’s prone to flooding?
 Check the quality of your soil and see if your property is what would be considered low-lying.
 If your home is surrounded by elevated areas or hills, your property may be at greater risk of elevated groundwater levels during bad weather.
-A sump pump may be required.
+You may also want to check your landscaping and make sure the grading of your surrounding land is sloping away from your foundation.

 - Do you have a finished basement?
 If your basement has been done up to be another living space, then you’ll want to protect your investment by installing a sump pump.